icerpc/icerpc-docs/content/slice/basics/examples.md

     // a single operation parameter and single return parameter with an optional type opParamReturn(message: string) -> int32?

-    // an operation can also result a Result opResult(message: string) -> Result<string, int32>
+    // an operation can also return a Result opResult(message: string) -> Result<string, int32>

     // two operation parameters and two return parameters